mavhungutrezzy/mavhungutrezzy/README.md

 ![](https://i.ibb.co/jrCfY7r/White-Futuristic-Technology-Linked-In-Banner-1.png)
 ## 💭 About
 I'm a software developer interested in full-stack web development, big data, and machine learning.
-For one reason or another, | enjoy writing code that is both maintainable and elegant.
+For one reason or another, I enjoy writing code that is both maintainable and elegant.
 The ability to create small programs with elegant solutions to problems never ceases to amaze me, and I'm always interested in learning more about the newest tools and trends in the software industry.